THE TRUTH IN

 B.L.) refers to Jews!
 Not only is he speaking to Jews (see Acts 2:5, 14, 22),

 but verse 36 addresses particularly "all the house of Israel."
-It would be impossible not to connect Jews

-with Peter's statement regardless of how the Vatican stated things on behalf of the Jews, seeking not to
+stated things on behalf of the Jews, seeking not to offend them of course.
+In

-says in Acts 2:23, "Him, being delivered by the determinate counsel
+"Him, being delivered by the determinate counsel and foreknowledge of God,

-and foreknowledge of God, YE have taken, and by wicked hands have crucified and
+YE have taken, and by wicked hands have crucified and slain."
+There's that

-predetermined according to the eternal plan of God, this did not at all excuse
+the eternal plan of God, this did not at all excuse those who were involved in

-those who were involved in it, nor did it exempt them from punishment.
+it, nor did it exempt them from punishment.

 Allow me to go back to the Jewish plot to kill Jesus prior to His arrest